 Many analytics vendors claim GDPR compliance through data processing agreements, server location choices, and consent mode configurations.
 These approaches are valid, but they are compliance frameworks built on top of personal data collection.
 If the framework fails — a misconfigured tag, an updated library, a regulatory reinterpretation — you are exposed.

 FPAI’s compliance is architectural.
-There is no personal data to mishandle, no DPA to negotiate, no consent mode to configure correctly.
+There is no personal data to mishandle, no DPA to negotiate, and no consent mode to configure correctly.
 For a deeper comparison of this approach against consent-based alternatives, see our guide on GDPR-compliant analytics without consent banners.

 Important: Even with cookieless analytics installed, if your site uses other cookies — for advertising, social sharing widgets, embedded videos, or affiliate tracking — you may still need a consent mechanism for those specific elements.
 This guide covers the analytics layer only.
 Audit all third-party scripts on your site before removing your consent plugin entirely.